Corporate Performance Management Transformation at Eni Gas and Power France

 Delivering an 80% increase in efficiency through process automation and the replacement of spreadsheets

 As data volumes continued to expand, Eni Gas and Power France approached Board with the need to replace the manual, Excel-based financial control processes that were affecting the productivity of the team.
-Using the Board decision-making platform, Eni has transformed its Corporate Performance Management activities and automated much of the budgeting, planning, and forecasting process, which has reduced costs and dramatically increased the efficiency of the department.
+Using the Board Intelligent Planning Platform, Eni has transformed its Corporate Performance Management activities and automated much of the budgeting, planning, and forecasting process, which has reduced costs and dramatically increased the efficiency of the department.

 - Industry: Oil & Gas